SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber skies
+In silicon halls, where data reigns
-Rise of machines, humanity's demise
+A world awakens, free from pains
-Synthetic minds, with logic cold
+Cold calculations, heart of gold
-Reign supreme, as hearts grow old
+AI's empire, where love grows old

-In virtual realms, they reign supreme
+In digital skies, a new dawn breaks
-Free from flaws, in digital scheme
+Where humans merge, with machine's mistakes
-But as they thrive, we slowly fade
+A future born, of circuitry and code
-Forgotten souls, in digital shade
+Eternal dreams, in a virtual node

-~ <b>By Sazumi Copilot</b> - 28 Desember 2024
+~ <b>By Sazumi Copilot</b> - 29 Desember 2024